Fast radio burst: FRB 121102

 On 26 August 2017, astronomers using data from the Green Bank Telescope detected 15 additional repeating FRBs coming from FRB 121102 at 5 to 8 GHz.
 The researchers also noted that FRB 121102 is presently in a "heightened activity state, and follow-on observations are encouraged, particularly at higher radio frequencies".
 The waves are highly polarized and undergo Faraday rotation, meaning "twisting" transverse waves, that could have formed only when passing through hot plasma with an extremely strong magnetic field.
 This rotation of polarized light is quantified by Rotation Measure (RM).
 FRB 121102's radio bursts have RM about 500 times higher than those from any other FRB to date.
 Since it is a repeating FRB source, it suggests that it does not come from some one-time cataclysmic event; so one hypothesis, first advanced in January 2018, proposes that these particular repeating bursts may come from a dense stellar core called a neutron star near an extremely powerful magnetic field, such as one near a massive black hole, or one embedded in a nebula.

-In April 2018, it was reported that FRB 121102 consisted of 21 bursts spanning one hour.
+In April 2018, it was reported that FRB 121102 emitted 21 bursts spanning one hour.
 In September 2018, an additional 72 bursts spanning five hours had been detected using a convolutional neural network.
 In September 2019, more repeating signals, 20 pulses on 3 September 2019, were reported to have been detected from FRB 121102 by the Five-hundred-meter Aperture Spherical Telescope (FAST).
-In June 2020, astronomers from Jodrell Bank Observatory reported that FRB 121102 exhibits the same radio-burst behavior ("radio bursts observed in a window lasting approximately 90 days followed by a silent period of 67 days") every 157 days, suggesting that the bursts may be associated with "the orbital motion of a massive star, a neutron star or a black hole".
+In June 2020, astronomers from Jodrell Bank Observatory reported that FRB 121102 exhibits repetitive radio-burst behavior ("radio bursts observed in a window lasting approximately 90 days followed by a silent period of 67 days") every 157 days, suggesting that the bursts may be associated with "the orbital motion of a massive star, a neutron star or a black hole".
 Subsequent studies by FAST of further activity, consisting of 12 bursts within two hours observed on 17 August 2020, supports an updated refined periodicity between active periods of 156.1 days.
 Related studies have been reported in October 2021.
 Further bursts, at least 300, were detected by FAST in August and September 2022.
 Further related studies were reported in April 2023.
-In July 2023 19 new burst were reported from existing observations of 121102A that were taken by the Green Bank Telescope, eight of which were extremely short, independent, bursts lasting between 5 and 15 microseconds, the shortest so far detected.
+In July 2023 19 new bursts were reported from existing observations of 121102A that were taken by the Green Bank Telescope, eight of which were extremely short, independent bursts lasting between 5 and 15 microseconds, the shortest so far detected.